 The Social Services Technology program is a 2 year program.
 Our graduates gain an Associate's in Applied Science Degree in social services for direct employment after completion of the program.
 The Social Services Technology program also offers a Baccalaureate Preparation track that offers 2 years at Washington State Community College (WSCC) and then a transfer to an accredited (by the Council on Social Work Education) college for a B.A. in Social Work Degree.

 There are multiple agencies in this field that need qualified individuals to work with people in need.
-The social services worker can assist in many areas, including but not limited to children's services, community health and education, elderly, mentally ill, and the disabled.
-In addition, welfare and other social service agencies need individuals to work with the underprivileged, disadvantaged, handicapped or abused.
+The social services worker can assist in many areas, including but not limited to children's services, community health and education, elderly, mentally ill, abuse and neglect and the disabled.
+In addition, welfare and other social service agencies need individuals to work with the underprivileged, disadvantaged and special needs populations.

 The WSCC experience encompasses actual field experience with local mental health agencies as part of the second year curriculum to apply classroom theory to actual case knowledge.

-Social Workers advocate, develop new programs, and work with organizations and communities to change statues and social problems.
-A social work career will aid you in assisting individuals and families with a wide variety of issues such as child welfare, mental health, substance abuse, domestic violence, family services, criminal justice, foster care, adoption, suicide prevention, alcohol abuse, and the elderly.
+Social Workers advocate, develop new programs, work with organizations, communities and government to change legislation, policy and embark upon communal social problems.
+A social work career will prepare you in assisting individuals, families and groups with a wide variety of issues such as child welfare, mental health, substance abuse, domestic violence, family services, criminal justice, foster care, adoption, suicide prevention, alcohol abuse, and the elderly.
 Social Workers assist clients to needed social and community resources, verify eligibility or provide direct service.